-1) PH3152: Mechanics II - Extended Systems,

-PH3352: Electromagnetic Waves,

-PH3991: Physics of Oscillations and Waves II, PH3782: Thermodynamics and Statistical Physics.

-PH4353: Topics in Advanced Electricity and Magnetism

-PH4984: Advanced Quantum Physics

-or equivalents to the above courses.

-2) In addition to the above, a graduate sequence containing at least two Physics courses, at least one of which must be at the 4000 level.
+- 1) PH3152: Mechanics of Physical Systems, - PH3352: Electromagnetic Waves and Radiation - PH3991: Theoretical Physics - PH3782: Thermodynamics and Statistical Physics. - PH4353: Topics in Advanced Electricity and Magnetism - PH4984: Advanced Quantum Physics, or equivalents to the above courses. - 2) In addition to the above, a graduate sequence containing at least two Physics courses, at least one of which must be at the 4000 level.